MIDS-scaling-up/v2/week01/hw/Readme.md

 To reiterate, you will need a machine running Ubuntu 16.04 or Ubuntu 18.04.
 If you do not have one, you will need to create a VM running Ubuntu.

 #### VM Installation (if needed)
 Download Virtual Box [here](https://www.virtualbox.org/wiki/Downloads) and the extension to give VMs access to your USB hubs [here](https://download.virtualbox.org/virtualbox/6.0.6/Oracle_VM_VirtualBox_Extension_Pack-6.0.6.vbox-extpack).
 First download the Ubuntu 16.04 iso image [here](http://releases.ubuntu.com/16.04/ubuntu-16.04.5-desktop-amd64.iso).
 Open Virtual Box and select "New" in the upper left corner.
 Make sure the type and version are "Linux" and "Ubuntu 64-bit".
 When prompted, choose to create a virtual hard disk and VDI as the type.
 The size of the disk should be 55GB absolutely minimum.
+Give the VM 2-4 cores to make sure cross-compilation does not take forever, and at least 4-8G of RAM.

 NOTE: if you are on Windows and are not seeing the 64-bit option for VMs, please look [here](https://forums.virtualbox.org/viewtopic.php?f=1&t=62339).
 Unfortunately, Docker on Windows does not currently support USB.
 Therefore, you can't use it, which leads you to having to install VirtualBox and disabling HyperV, per the instructions, if it was previously enabled.